leesadie/forestar/README.md

 This project aims to pilot an immersive audio-visual guide through a mobile application to enrich the forest bathing experience by providing augmented reality (AR) overlays and interactive, multisensory content.
 With increasing separation from nature in the digital age, this guide looks to facilitate a deeper connection with the natural world, which has been shown to reduce stress and enhance overall wellbeing.
 To further enhance this sense of connection and immersion, the project intends to deliver a personalized and customizable experience based on real-time environmental data and individual user preferences.

 ## Prototype
-A working prototype can be found at https://needle-engine-forestspaces-638290901395762811.netlify.app/
+The initial working prototype can be found [here](https://needle-engine-forestspaces-638290901395762811.netlify.app/).